| Title: | Credential Chain for Seamless 'OAuth 2.0' Authentication to 'Azure Services' |

 that displays the device code and facilitates copy-pasting before redirecting

 to the Microsoft device login page.
-Only used when interactive = TRUE.
-Defaults to FALSE.
+Only used when auto_login = TRUE.
+Defaults to TRUE.

 A new AzureCLICredential object